IEK-5/cassandra_io/README.md

-# Using Apache Cassandra as distributed storage
+# Using Apache Cassandra as a distributed file storage

-The main problem this repo tries to solve is storing large files
+Files are stored in chunks.
+Simultaneous writes are allowed, with several version of a file are timestamped.
+Only the most recent file is downloaded.